datacarpentry/sql-socialsci/episodes/07-creating-tables-views.md

 In the example we used above it may be far easier to work with only the 6 columns that we need from the full Farms table rather than the full table with 61 columns.

-A View isn't restricted to simple `Select` statements it can be the result of aggregations and joins as well.
+A View isn't restricted to simple `SELECT` statements it can be the result of aggregations and joins as well.
 This can help reduce the complexity of queries based on the View and so aid readability.